Supervised Learning Has a Geometric Blind Spot: ImageNet ViT-B/16 Details

 \section{ImageNet ViT-B/16 Details}

-Table~\ref{tab:a5_imagenet} gives TDI at all noise levels and intra-class distance for the pretrained ViT-B/16 baseline and the PMH fine-tuned model (replication uses a 100-class$\times$50-sample subset of ImageNet; absolute TDI values are higher than the original 1000-class evaluation but the relative ordering PMH~$<$~pretrained is preserved).
-The pretrained baseline TDI@0$=$1.230 confirms the geometric blind spot exists in the backbone underlying CLIP, DINO, and SAM before any fine-tuning.
+Table~\ref{tab:a5_imagenet} gives TDI at all noise levels and intra-class distance for the pretrained ViT-B/16 baseline and the PMH fine-tuned model (replication uses a 100-class$\times$50-sample subset of ImageNet; an earlier 1000-class protocol reported a smaller relative TDI cut of $-12.9\%$, while the replicated subset cut is $-23.9\%$; both preserve PMH~$<$~pretrained).
+The pretrained baseline TDI@0$=$1.230 shows isotropic representation roughness remains measurable in this backbone family before task fine-tuning.
 PMH fine-tuning (24 epochs, 8/12 blocks frozen) reduces TDI@0 by 23.9\% while increasing intra-class spread by 64\%.